Flying with your dog must be every paraglider’s dream. But is it actually possible to safely take your dog paragliding?

 Some people think that it’s dangerous or stressful for your dog to go paragliding.

 In my opinion, this can be said about pretty much anything.
 Living in a city can also be stressful for certain pups.
 Or car or train riding as well.
 Anything can be stressful for your pooch as long as he wasn’t positively conditioned for it.

 Dogs are extremely versatile and adaptable.
 That’s why they have been domesticated for so long.
-There is evidence of the first domesticated dogs dating back to about 15’000 years ago.
+There’s evidence of the first domesticated dogs dating back to about between 19’000 and 32’000 years ago.

 That said, I haven’t done it myself.
 So I can’t tell you my own experience.
 I’m talking to you from an observing point of view.
 Most posts that you find in forums talk about their dogs being super excited when going on a flight.
 It probably depends a lot on your dog.
 So just try it out and be fair with your dog.
 If he shows any kind of stress on your first few flights, don’t force him.
 Maybe flying is nothing for your pup after all…

 For signs of excitement caused by stress, check out my post about the question: why is my dog so hyper all of a sudden?

 Before you take your pup along on a flight, you should become experienced yourself, first.
 Many paragliders first gain years of experience before they take their dog along.
 I would definitely first want to be absolutely comfortable myself, before I’d take Baloo along.
 This way I can manage to stay calm and relaxed which will automatically rub off on Baloo.

 Once you’re experienced enough, you should still only take your pup along when there are very good conditions.
 Bare in mind that your dog can be a distraction and if you fail to do the right manoeuvres in difficult conditions, this can be a risk for your dog and yourself!